gptscript-ai/gptscript/docs/docs/05-alternative-model-providers.md

 For OpenAI compatible providers, GPTScript will look for an API key to be configured with the prefix `GPTSCRIPT_PROVIDER_`, the base domain converted to environment variable format, and a suffix of `_API_KEY`.
-As an example if you are using `mistral-large-latest from https://api.mistral.ai/v1`, the environment variable would be `GPTSCRIPT_PROVIDER_API_MISTRAL_AI_API_KEY`
+For example, if you are using `mistral-large-latest from https://api.mistral.ai/v1`, the environment variable would be `GPTSCRIPT_PROVIDER_API_MISTRAL_AI_API_KEY`.

-Each provider shim has different requirements for authentication.
+Each provider has different requirements for authentication.
 Please check the readme for the provider you are trying to use.

 ## Available Model Providers

-The following shims are currently available:
+The following providers are currently available:

 * [github.com/gptscript-ai/azure-openai-provider](https://github.com/gptscript-ai/azure-openai-provider)
 * [github.com/gptscript-ai/azure-other-provider](https://github.com/gptscript-ai/azure-other-provider)